 Separating Spain from the rest of Europe, the mighty Pyrenees stretch nearly 500km (311mi) from the Bay of Biscay to the Mediterranean Sea.
 A great place for hiking and other sporting activities, they are one of Spain’s most beautiful natural wonders.

 Salamanca’s Plaza Mayor

 One of Spain’s most beautiful squares, Salamanca’s Plaza Mayor is, like many other buildings in the city, constructed from sandstone.
-It is a good example of the city’s baroque architecture and is a popular meeting place, lined with cafes and restaurants.
+It is a good example of the city’s Baroque architecture and is a popular meeting place, lined with cafés and restaurants.

 Tabernas Desert, in southeastern Spain, doesn’t feel like Spain at all.
-Its arid landscapes have doubled for the Wild West in films such as The Good, the Bad and the Ugly, and since many spaghetti westerns used it for filming in the 1960s, it has become a favourite location for Hollywood shoots.
+Its arid landscapes have doubled for the Wild West in films such as The Good, the Bad and the Ugly (1966), and since many spaghetti westerns used it for filming in the 1960s, it has become a favourite location for Hollywood shoots.

 Did you know – Culture Trip now does bookable, small-group trips?
 Pick from authentic, immersive Epic Trips, compact and action-packed Mini Trips and sparkling, expansive Sailing Trips.

 Volcanic Iceland Epic Trip